One-Click Installation (Recommended)

 export GOOGLE_OAUTH_REDIRECT_URI="http://localhost:8000/oauth2callback" # Optional

-Option B: File-based (Traditional)
+Option C: File-based (Legacy)

 Download credentials as client_secret.json in project root.
 To use a different location, set GOOGLE_CLIENT_SECRET_PATH (or legacy GOOGLE_CLIENT_SECRETS) environment variable with the file path.